LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 23rd Sunday in Ordinary Time - Crossing Boundaries

-The Gospel of Mark is often considered to be the earliest gospel to be written - maybe 60-70 AD.
-It is neither history nor biography - it is simply the imparting of the Good News.
-What's interesting about the Gospel of Mark is this: It does not concentrate so much on the teachings of Jesus, but on the mystery of Jesus as a person - and the gradual way in which people came to understand him, how they came to understand their faith and finally how the impact of their encounters with him enabled them to share this faith with others.
-It is a story about Jesus as "a man with a plan" - a story about Jesus breaking into human life as good news.
+What's interesting about the Gospel of Mark is this: It does not concentrate so much on the teachings of Jesus, but on the mystery of Jesus as a person and the gradual way in which people came to understand him, how they came to understand their faith and finally how the impact of their encounters with him enabled them to share this faith with others.
+It is a story about Jesus as "a man with a plan."
+It is the story about Jesus breaking into human life as good news.

-The cure of the deaf-mute in today's Gospel passage points to a deeper reality - it is much more than just the healing of a person in need.
+The cure of the deaf-mute in today's Gospel passage points to a deeper reality.
+It is much more than just the healing of one person in need.
 We are told that Jesus returned "into the district of the ten cities."
 This is Gentile country, and it is interesting to note that, throughout his ministry, Jesus very seldom ventured across geographical boundaries.
 Yet he always ventured across political boundaries, religious boundaries and societal boundaries.

-The Gospel Story today tells us that we cannot exist on our own, without sustenance from Him.
+The Gospel Story today tells us that we cannot exist on our own.
 We need His touch to open our deaf ears.
 We need his Light to enable us to see clearly in the darkness with the eyes of faith.
-We need His very Body and Blood to give us the strength to persist in our journey when despair surrounds us.
+We need his very Body and Blood to give us the strength to persist in our journey when despair surrounds us.

 The healing of the deaf-mute is a lesson that we all need to remember when the weather worsens, when the winds whip up, when we cover our ears to that which makes us afraid, and when we cry out from the depths, hoping that God will answer.
 And we are clearly reminded that we cannot exist without the support and love of one another.

-This is His "new commandment" - we are not only touched by Him and connected to Him, but to one another as well.
-He taught the truth, he spoke words of comfort, he healed the sick, he brought the gift of hearing to those who were deaf, he rebuked those who needed to be rebuked; he spent time in prayer and in communion with the Father and with ordinary people.
+This is His "new commandment."
+We are not only touched by Him and connected to Him but to one another as well.
+He spoke words of comfort, he healed the sick, he brought the gift of hearing to those who were deaf, he rebuked those who needed to be rebuked.
+And he spent time in prayer and in communion with the Father and with ordinary people.
 Ultimately he laid down his life for those ordinary people.
-And He invites and calls us to go and do likewise… to love not only in word or speech but in deed and in truth.
+And He invites and calls us to go and do likewise.

 His message is not an easy one to hear - especially during the times in which we live.
 One of the most difficult facets of Christianity is that it continually invites us to re-imagine how the whole process works.
 There can be no compromise when it comes to the message of Christ.
-If we buy into it only half-heartedly, we will ultimately lose it.
-If we pick and choose what parts of the Gospel we will subscribe to, we end up betraying the entire message.
-If we are faithful only when it is easy to be, we run the risk of denying Him under pressure.
-With Jesus, it's all or nothing - His invitation to follow Him is one that requires both courage and generosity.
+With Jesus, it's all or nothing.
+His invitation to follow Him is one that requires both courage and generosity.

 The Gospel message has never needed to be proclaimed more urgently.
-It is our heritage - and like those who have gone before us, we are expected to translate our encounters with Christ into the kind of faith, hope and love that we need to refashion our world.
-Our "mission" will be measured not merely by our own individual strength but by our collaboration; not by our weaknesses but by our willingness to be raised up and supported by one another.
+This is our heritage and we are expected to translate our encounters with Christ into the kind of faith, hope and love that we need to heal and transform the world